noahrubin989/Azure-Document-Intelligence-Analyse-Invoices/README.md

     * `DateTime`.
 Calendar dates and times of day.
     * `Quantity`.
 Numerical measurements with their units.

+* Layout:
-* Layout: Use this model to extract text, tables, and structure information from forms.
-It can also recognize selection marks such as check boxes and radio buttons
+  * Use this model to extract text, tables, and structure information from forms.
+It can also recognise selection marks such as check boxes and radio buttons
+  * As well as extracting text, the layout model returns selection marks and tables from the input image or PDF file.
+It's a good model to use when you need rich information about the structure of a document.
+  * When you digitise a document, it can be at an odd angle.
+Tables can have complicated structures with or without headers, cells that span columns or rows, and incomplete columns or rows.
+The layout model can handle all of these difficulties to extract the complete document structure.
+  * For example, each table cell is extracted with:
+    * Its content text.
+    * The size and position of its bounding box.
+    * If it's part of a header column.
+    * Indexes to indicate its row and column position in the table.
+  * Selection marks are extracted with their bounding box, a confidence indicator, and whether they're selected or not.

 The other prebuilt models expect a common type of form or document: